Skip to main content

 1

-• She was part of an influential literary circle in London that included D.H.
-Lawrence and Virginia Woolf
+• She moved to London and became part of a literary circle including D.H.
+Lawrence and Virginia Woolf.

 2